 5-year-old boy drowns in Bloomington apartment pool

-BLOOMINGTON (WISH) — Monroe County Sherriff’s Deputies were called to a Bloomington Ind. apartment complex for a report of a child found unresponsive in the pool.
+BLOOMINGTON, Ind.
+(WISH) — Monroe County deputies were called to a Bloomington apartment complex for a report of a child found unresponsive in the pool.

-When deputies arrived, medical and fire personnel were actively performing CPR on a five-year old male.
-The child was transported to IU Health Bloomington Hospital where he was pronounced dead.
+When deputies arrived, medical, and fire personnel were actively performing CPR on a 5-year old boy.
+The boy was transported to IU Health Bloomington Hospital, where he was pronounced dead.

 News at your fingertips!
 Stay informed with Indiana, Local, and National News straight to your inbox.